meganz/webclient/README.md

 Directory & file structure
 =====

-**secureboot.js** loads all the resources from static content servers and verifies its authenticity by checking the cryptographic hash
+**secureboot.js** loads all the resources from static content servers and verifies its authenticity by checking the cryptographic hash.

-Please note that this is not the exact same secureboot.js as we have online.
-We have an automatic process that generates secureboot.js with its cryptographic hashes and all the versioned resource files as needed based on this respository before puting it live.
+*Please note that this is not the exact same secureboot.js as we have online at https://mega.co.nz/secureboot.js.
+We have an automatic process that generates secureboot.js with its cryptographic hashes and all the versioned resource files (file_X.js / file_X.html) as needed based on this respository before prior to updating the live site.*

 During development it's essential that your set the following localStorage parameters:
 ```